spark-brc/APEXMOD-plugin/README.md

 -----
 # <img src="./imgs/icon2.png" style="float" width="80" align="center"> &nbsp; Installation
 The QGIS3 software must be installed on the system prior to the installation of APEXMOD.
-We've tested APEXMOD with the “long term release (LTR)” (3.10.4 ~ 3.28.5) versions of QGIS3.
+We've tested APEXMOD with the “long term release (LTR)” (3.28.12) and "latest release (RC)" (3.34.0) versions of QGIS3 (long term release version recommended).
+Download the [QGIS](https://www.qgis.org/en/site/forusers/download.html)

 - Install one of the versions of QGIS.
 It can be downloaded from https://qgis.org/en/site/forusers/download.html.
 - Download [the APEXMOD installer](https://github.com/spark-brc/APEXMOD/releases/download/v1.5.1/APEXMOD.exe) and install it by running APEXMOD 1.0.exe or a later version.
 The APEXMOD is installed into the user's home directory *(~\AppData\Roaming\QGIS\QGIS3\profiles\default\python\plugins\APEXMOD)*, which we will refer to as the APEXMOD plugin directory.